vulgo/ga-h97n-wifi-hackintosh/README/README-Intel-Graphics.md

 </details>

-<details><summary><strong>Haswell PCIe graphics card</strong></summary><br>
+<details><summary><strong>Haswell PCIe AMD graphics card</strong></summary><br>

-> When a supported PCIe graphics card is installed it is recommended to configure the Haswell iGPU to use a connectorless framebuffer.
+> When a supported PCIe AMD graphics card is installed it is recommended to configure the Haswell iGPU to use a connectorless framebuffer.
 Haswell connectorless configurations use the `iMac18,2` model identifier.

 ```xml
 ...